Seagate/cortx/doc/CORTX on JBOD.rst

 - 3 nodes must be available

-- The host name in the provider field in **config.ldif** on all 3 nodes if not updated earlier.
+- The host name must be updated in the provider field in **config.ldif** on all the 3 nodes at all times.

 Procedure
 ^^^^^^^^^^